9 Magic Tips to Buying an Ugly House

 Look for a house with a good shape, as this will be a better candidate for remodelling, particularly if you want a traditional look.
-The more you try and move a house away from a style it lend itself to, the more it will cost to achieve.
+The more you try and move a house away from a style it lends itself to, the more it will cost to achieve.

 For example if you are looking for a traditional style then try to avoid large cat slide roofs or asymmetric lines, unless you are prepared to extend.
 A more contemporary style allows a bit more freedom with unusual shapes.

-Bear in mind that if the problem area is to the front, front extensions can be contentious with the planners so if you can, double check with your local authority what their view is on these or look at your close by neighbours to see if any one else has done the same.
+Bear in mind that if the problem area is to the front, front extensions can be contentious with the planners so if you can, double check with your local authority what their view is on these, or look at your close by neighbours to see if anyone else has done the same.

 2. Planning Permission/Permitted Development